Zach Abey

-Zach Abey is an American football quarterback who attended the United States Naval Academy.
+Zach Abey is an American former college football quarterback who attended the United States Naval Academy.
 He played quarterback and wide receiver for the Navy Midshipmen football team.

 College career

 2015 season

-Abey entered the 2015 season as the fourth string quarterback, sitting behind Keenan Reynolds, Tago Smith, and Will Worth.
+Abey entered the 2015 season as the fourth-string quarterback, sitting behind Keenan Reynolds, Tago Smith, and Will Worth.
 He did not make a single in game appearance in 2015.

 2016 season

 Abey began the 2016 season sitting behind Smith and Worth, but moved to second string after Smith suffered a season-ending injury in the season opener against Fordham and Worth became the starter.
 He appeared in the games the team played against East Carolina and SMU, performing mop-up duty during the large Navy wins.
 During the 2016 American Athletic Conference Football Championship Game, Worth injured his foot and Abey took over for the rest of the game.
 The Midshipmen lost 34–10 to the Temple Owls.
 Abey was the starter for the Army–Navy Game, where the Midshipmen lost 21–17 to their arch rival the Army Black Knights for the first time since 2001.
 He also started for the 2016 Armed Forces Bowl, where Navy lost 48–45 to Louisiana Tech.